barwein/BayesProxyNets/README.md

-# Bayesian inference of causal effects with incorrectly measured interference network
+# Bayesian inference of causal effects with proxy measurements of the interference network

+Simulation, code, and replication files.
+It also contains EuroCIM 2024 poster and ISDSA conference presentation.